DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Made a 6-7 remap that can easily be added to remedy any such issues, e.g., `mapSC_# = AWS_@K,6-7`.
 		+-------------------------------+
 		|  `  1 2 3 4 5 \ 6 7 8 9 0 =   |
 		| ISO b l d w q [ j f o u ' -   |       Gralmak_Ortho-WideSym; w/o the 6-7 remap, it'd be `5 6 \ 7`
 		| Ext n r t s g ] y h a e i ;   |
 		| Shf z x m c v / k p , . ␣ AGr |
 		+-------------------------------+
 		- For an Ortho-Wide variant, don't use an Angle mod.
 Decide what you wish to do with the 6-7 issue.
-			- Then, in a Layout_Override you can turn on the Angle mod again to use the ortho images with a normie board.
+			- To use the ortho images with a normie board, you can turn on the Angle mod again in your Layout_Override.
-			- Another tack is to use your normal layout and in its Layout_Override use `img_` settings; see the example file.
+			- Another tack is to use your normie layout and in its Layout_Override use `img_` settings; see the example file.
 	- Swapped NumPad `* -` on the Ext2 layer.
-It just feels more natural and NumPad-like now.
+It just feels more natural and NumPad-like.
 		- The NumPad layer didn't feel good w/ respect to the traditional top-row `/ * -`.
 The `+ ↵` were okay.
 		- NumPads sometimes have minus above one-row plus.
 (These may have Backspace in the corner spot.)
 		- Now, `* /` are on the same column, and right above each other on ISO/Ortho-Wide setups.
 		+-----------+
 		| 7 8 9 - * |       Was: * -
 		| 4 5 6 + / |
 		| 1 2 3 ↵ ' |
 		| 0 0 ,     |